gaperton/Type-R/README.md

 # Getting started

-Type-R is the modern JS data framework allowing declaratively definitions of complex domain and UI application state.
-The state is defined as the superposition of JS classes extending `Record` and `Collection`, and has following features:
+Type-R is the modern JS data framework to manage complex domain and UI application state.
+Features:

 - _It's mapped to JSON by default_.
 The mapping can handle sophisticated scenarios with nested JSON and relations by id, and can be easily customized for every particular attribute or class.
 - _All changes are observable_, happens in the scope of transactions, and there's the fine-grained change events system.